otroan/ESPP2/README.md

 espp2 <schwab-2022.csv> --wires <schwab-wires-2022.json> --holdings <stocks-2021.json> --outholdings <schwab-holdings-2022.json>
 ```

+### Schwab: None of the above works
+If none of the above works, then your best may be to run case 2 above, that generates a holdings file for 2021, and gives an artifical buy entry with purchase price 0 for the missing shares.
+You then need to go back and try to find the purchase prices for the stock buys that make up this lot.
+That information may be available in Schwab statements.

+Another alternative is to try to manually create a Schwab CSV with all historical trades.
+Again from Schwab statements.

 ### Morgan Stanley - Complete transaction history

+Note: Morgan support is still under construction.
+Proceed with caution!

 Morgan Stanley provides a complete transaction history for all years.
 The tool can be run with the Morgan Stanley transaction file as input.